nodejs/node/GOVERNANCE.md

 will ask "Does anyone object?" as a final call for dissent from the consensus.

+Agenda items should be tagged at least 24 hours in advance.
+If an item is added less than 24 hours before the meeting it cannot be brought to a vote.

 If an agenda item cannot reach a consensus a TC member can call for either a closing vote or a vote to table the issue to the next meeting.
 The call for a vote must be seconded by a majority of the TC or else the discussion will continue.
-Simple majority wins.
+Simple majority wins, those not in attendance abstain.

+Changes to governance or TC membership that are forced to a vote require a 2/3 majority.
+Changes to governance or TC membership must be tagged at least 72 hours prior to the meeting they might be voted on.